-There are connect talents, which connect you with other people and the way that you do that is a leading way of being as an individual.
-There are reflect talents which are those that really speak to the way our brains work and the way we think.
-Next, there are energize talents, which are all about wanting to get started and finish tasks.
+There are Connect (blue) talents, which connect you with other people and the way that you do that as a leading way of being as an individual.
+There are Reflect (green) talents which are those that really speak to the way our brains work and the way we think.
+Next, there are Energize (orange) talents, which are all about wanting to get started and finish tasks.
 They’re sort of that itch for action that some of us have as a leading way of being.
-Finally, there are mobilize talents, which help us through our passion, engage and motivate others.
+Finally, there are Mobilize (magenta) talents, which help us through our passion, to engage and motivate others.

 In addition, we’ll have a clearer understanding of the ways that we can begin to look at any kinds of challenges that we might be having with another individual and be much more intentional about what we do with that.

-So core drills are pretty much superpowers that we have, just at a glance.
-If you have your top five talents, go here to take a quick quiz by inputting your talent and see what your core drill is.
+So our individual CoreDrill is is pretty much superpower that we have, just at a glance.
+If you have your top five talents, go here to take a quick quiz by inputting your talents and see what your CoreDrill is.
 We have great descriptions of what that means, and very engaging content for you to learn a bit more about what your mix of talent says about you.
-Have fun with it because there are so many great things that come with being your own self and utilizing your particular core drill.